noenomblot/ADA_P3-jekyll/index.md

 But what happens when **the world shakes**?

 - A presidential election.
 - A blockbuster release.
 - A global crisis.

 Do these events:

 - create **new links** between communities that usually never talk to each other?
-- turn some subreddits into **temporary “bridges”**?
+- turn some subreddits into temporary **“bridges”**?
 - leave **long-term scars** in the network, or do things quickly go back to “normal”?

 In this data story, we will explore these questions using the **Reddit Socio-Reddit Hyperlinks dataset**, and additional information about real-world events.

-We will structure the story around three main research questions:
+We structure the story around three main research questions:

 - **RQ1 – Do big events trigger bursts of new links between communities that usually barely connect?**
 - **RQ2 – Which communities act as early signalers or temporary bridges during these events?**
 - **RQ3 – Do these event-driven ties disappear quickly, or do some become part of the long-term backbone of the network?**

-> 🔎 **Note:** all the plots you see below (histograms, pie charts, correlation plots, etc.) come from a *previous* ADA project about movies and diversity.
+> 🔎 *All the graphs you see below come from a previous ADA project about movies and diversity.
-> We temporarily keep them as **examples of how to embed graphs** in the website.
+> We temporarily keep them as **examples of how to embed figures** in the website.
-> They will be progressively replaced with our own figures as our analysis evolves.
+> They will be progressively replaced with our own Reddit plots as our analysis evolves.*

 {: .text-justify}